beeminder/apidocs/source/index.html.md

 * `last_datapoint` ([Datapoint](#datapoint)): The last datapoint entered for this goal.
 * `integery` (boolean): Assume that the units must be integer values.
 Used for things like `limsum`.
 * `gunits` (string): Goal units, like "hours" or "pushups" or "pages".
-* `hhmmformat` (boolean): Whether to show data in a "timey" way, with colons.
+* `timey` (boolean): Whether to show data in a "timey" way, with colons.
 For example, this would make a 1.5 show up as 1:30.
+This replaces `hhmmformat`.
+* `hhmmformat` (boolean): DEPRECATED.
+Will be removed in a future version.
+Use `timey` instead.
 * `todayta` (boolean): Whether there are any datapoints for today
 * `weekends_off` (boolean): If the goal has weekends automatically scheduled.
 * `tmin` (string): Lower bound on x-axis; don't show data before this date; using yyyy-mm-dd date format.
 (In Graph Settings this is 'X-min')